trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > The technical afterthought of a truly great one can appear to be divine inspiration to the lesser artist.

 Internalizing technical concepts and making them come together in the subconscious over and over is what mastery is about.
 It is applying the lessons of building sandals, the soft zone, numbers to leave numbers, slowing down time and investment in loss, combined together and can yield incredible results.
 But is tough work, mentally and physically exhausting, no matter the discipline.
 And in the end this whole learning process has to flow out from oneself, because at the highest levels this personal touch of creativity, of instinct, is what makes the difference.
-Then breaking down that instinct, really understanding it, learning and putting everything to a higher level, to be able to form a new, better instinct is the goal of the loop.
+Then breaking down that instinct,  understanding it, learning and putting everything to a higher level, to be able to form a new, better instinct is the goal of the loop.
 Breaking free of old limitations, over and over again, learning.

 ### Chapter 20 - Taiwan